Last Updated: February 2026

 First things first.

-Do not check in online or at the airport.
+Avoid checking in online or at the airport until the name issue is resolved.
 Once the check-in is done, the ticket gets locked by many airlines, and changes become harder or impossible.
 Stay calm and move to the next step.

 Step 2: Identify the Type of Name Error